Moving Housecleaning Checklist

 Cleaning the refrigerator

-You may want to save cleaning the refrigerator and freezer for closer to move-out day so you won’t have as much food to deal with.
-Once you’ve removed food containers, use a small handheld vacuum to remove crumbs and dirt.
-Next, take a warm, damp cloth or sponge soaked in a mixture of dish soap and water and wipe down all the surfaces.
-Be sure to dry with a towel before putting items back on the shelves.
+Consider cleaning the fridge and freezer closer to move-out day so you won’t have as much food to deal with.
+Once you’ve removed food containers, use a handheld vacuum to remove crumbs and dirt.
+Next, take a warm, damp cloth or sponge soaked in a mixture of dish soap and water to wipe down the surfaces.
+Dry with a towel before putting items back on the shelves.

 Cleaning the microwave

 The easiest way to clean a microwave is to use steam to break up set-in food.
-Grab a microwave-safe glass bowl or a glass measuring cup and fill it with two cups of water.
-Add two tablespoons of white vinegar to the mixture.
+Grab a microwave-safe glass bowl or a glass measuring cup and fill it with 2 cups of water.
+Add 2 tablespoons of white vinegar to the mixture.

 Set the dish in the center of the microwave and heat on high for five minutes.
 After time is up, leave the microwave door closed for another two minutes or so.
 Then, you can open the door and easily wipe down the interior with a dry cloth.